 Want to know what it's really like to study International Business at HAN?
-Become a Student for a Day in April or May.
-You'll follow a live online lecture.
-And afterwards you'll have a chance to ask questions.
-Looking for more personalized advice?
+Looking for some personalized advice?
 Then schedule a 1-to-1 meeting with a student or lecturer.

 Your 1st year gives you a solid foundation in the field of International Business.

 Courses include Marketing & E-business, Finance & Accounting, Supply Chain Management and Change Management.
 You also study a foreign language: Dutch, French, German or Spanish.
 This language could be relevant for your internship or study abroad later in your degree.